What is a city if not a clearing in a forest? And what in turn is our little Norbiton, if not a clearing in the forests of the city?

 There, at large in the grotesque anti-matter of the city, a place of magic and beasts, centaurs and dryads, Diana hunting and Actaeon fleeing, there you can speculate, for a while, on the bliss of arboreal living; or, if you have the gumption to ascend, you can enjoy a treetop blend of jeopardy, concealment, isolation, and curious views, dwell in some treehouse, dissolve into the forest.

 Hunter Sidney holds that Norbiton: Ideal City being configured as it is, the forest overlies, rather than surrounds, the city.
 You step out into it merely by losing concentration for a moment.
-The lion prowls Jerome’s study at all times just as books litter his wilderness retreat.
+The lion prowls Jerome’s study at all times just as books litter the old saint's wilderness retreat.
 But Hunter Sidney is by his own admission particularly alive to the fact of the encroaching darkness.
 It has him, so to speak, by the throat.

 I think we can be more precise, and can after all supply a geography.
 We can distinguish, for one thing, our urban silviculture and the Forest beyond.
 Norbiton silviculuture is mostly plane trees erupting from the paving stones, like stock-brokers transformed at the touch of a whimsical, rather than lustful, Apollo.
 The London plane is not a real tree, but a tree designed for urban environments; it has compacted roots and can breathe polluted air—as the aspidistra in the nineteenth century flourished as a houseplant in the miasma of gaslight emissions, where other plants wilted.